-Muhammad built this organization on a black separatist, principal.
-The feeling of being an outcast because you have wooley hair, thick lips, wide nose, and black skin have had dire consequence for those blacks with this racial characteristic.
-Please note that light skinned blacks haven't suffered too much from this kind of discrimination (a case in point for example is the light skinned blacks in South Africa where the most profound discrimination is practice).
-So it was easy for Elijah to come in the hearts and minds of jet-black Americans and also many light skinned blacks.
-However, in the latter part of Muhammad's days, he did take a more humane outlook toward whites
+blacks haven't suffered too much from this kind of discrimination (a case in point for example is the light skinned blacks in South Africa side of the vocal language called American English. where the most profound discrimination is practice).
+So it was easy With this understanding in tact, let us look at the current trend in our for Elijah to come in the hearts and minds of jet-black Americans and SICC Commune, towards the diversion of RAPPING.
+To many also many light skinned blacks.
+However, in the latter part of students of the "University of the Streets", rap is defined as, "the Muhammad's days, he did take a more humane outlook toward ability to manipulate the language to fit the subject matter being

-I thought that Elijah was trying to destroy the image of a white Jesus and a white God in black minds and replace that image with that of a black Jesus and a black God.
-This I agreed with, I also knew that this would make blacks love themselves.
+I thought that Elijah was trying to destroy the image of a white as the art and education of Semantics: The study of words and their Jesus and a white God in black minds and replace that image with that meanings. of a black Jesus and a black God.
+This I agreed with, I also knew that So it is with the "Union of Students" whom in their education prepare this would make blacks love themselves.
 But Master Fard Muhammad who was Elijah's teacher, and whom Elijah Muhammad said is God, was snow white and a man.
 Now today in the latter part of August, I read in Muhammad speaks newspaper that, the Nation of Islam has Master Fard Muhammad's picture for sale and for all interesting blacks to come and get one; I guess to hang up on your wall in your home.
-Can you imagine what I went through from one white God (Jesus) and here I am being beckoned back to another white God (Master Fard Muhammad)?
+Can you imagine what I went through from one white-God (Jesus) and here I am being beckoned back to another white God (Master Fard Muhammad)?